Who does not need a Working with Children Clearance?

 The Working with Children Clearance is designed for certain work situations.
 In some cases there will be people who do not require this check.

-A person who is 15 years of age or less is exempt from holding a Working with Children Clearance.
+A person who is less than 15 years of age or less is exempt from holding a Working with Children Clearance.

 A person who is a volunteer in children’s services, a school, club, association or movement with significant child membership and: